aaronslin/lox/README.md

 - Why is equality a different order of operation than comparison?
 - "Each rule here only matches expressions at its precedence level or higher. " Hence:

+/*
+Notes:
+ - Here I execute an Expr tree.
+(As opposed to compiling to machine code or other options)
+ - Lox is dynamically typed but Java is static!

+Corrections:
+0 / 0 (returns NaN, but should throw error)

+Misleading error messages:
+)
+5 + "hi"
+5 hi ("Cannot end with expression")
+---- ("Must start with expression")

+Feature differences:
+ - the book's interpreter doesn't allow addition on booleans.
+ - the book's interpreter evaluates strings (even "") to true.
+Mine throws.
+ - My interpreter lacks an interpret() method to map Java output values into Lox string that is shown to the user.
+ - the book's interpreter uses the visitor pattern to write the evaluate() methods in the Interpreter, instead of scattering it into the Expr classes.
+*/

 ### Ch.
 8:
 - Handle execute() Runtime errors